 If you require a quick answer, the best roof box is the Thule Motion XT, which is available in 6 sizes and has an optimised design for maximum space efficiency.
 However, if your budget doesn’t stretch that far, the Thule Ocean model is a more affordable alternative that’s available in a variety of sizes that range from 320 to 600 litres.

-Roof Box Comparison
+Best Roof Box Overview

 Roof boxes come in a range of shapes and sizes and they vary in terms of their carrying capacity and load rating.
-Before making a purchase, it’s important that you have a set of roof bars installed because they are used to mount the roof box onto.
+Before making a purchase, it’s important that you have a set of roof bars installed because they are used to mount the roof box.
 You’ll also need to measure the distance between them in order to choose a compatible roof box for your car.

 Below is a list of the best roof boxes that offer plenty of storage capacity and are suitable for most cars.

-The Best Roof Box
+The Best Roof Boxes

-1. Thule Motion XT Roof Box
+1. Best Overall: Thule Motion XT Roof Box

 The sizes that are available with this particular model include capacities that range from 300 to 610 litres.
-There is also a low profile option known as the Alpine model, which is designed for superior aerodynamics.
+There is also a low-profile option known as the Alpine model, which is designed for superior aerodynamics.

-2. Thule Ocean 200 Roof Box
+2. Best Budget Thule: Thule Ocean 200 Roof Box

 Another Thule roof box is the Ocean series, which is a more affordable alternative that’s available in four different sizes.
 Whether you drive a small or large car, this roof box is suitable for all types of cars with a higher profile design.